trankhanh040147/mythosedu/wp-includes/ID3/readme.txt

 complete.
-If something is returned in ['warning'] (and not ['error']) then the data that is returned is OK - usually getID3() is reporting errors in the file that have been worked around due to known bugs in other Tags.
+If something is returned in ['warning'] (and not ['error']) then the data that is returned is OK - usually getID3() is reporting errors in the file that have been worked around due to known bugs in other programs.
 Some warnings may indicate that the data that is returned is OK but that some data could not be extracted due to errors in the file.